Everything you need to know about javelins!

 There have been various changes to javelin competitions over the years, including two-handed javelin throw in 1912 where the competitors (all male) had to throw three times with their left hand and three times with their right.
 The best throw with each hand was added together and the athlete with the highest aggregate score won.
 There was also a 2-handed standing throw for women in the early 1900s.

 Perhaps more important is the development of the modern javelin itself.
 Over the years, the aerodynamics of javelins developed to a point where it was starting to become dangerous to spectators and other competitors.
-When Uwe Hohn set a World Record of 104.8m in 1984 the IAAF worked with Dick Held and others to modify javelin specifications to reduce the length of the throws.
+When Uwe Hohn set a World Record of 104.8m in 1984 the IAAF was already working with Dick Held and others to modify javelin specifications to reduce the length of the throws and increase the likelihood of the javelin landing point-down into the ground.
+This aided officials in taking much more accurate distance measurements than if they had to identify where a flat javelin first landed.
 The centre of gravity was moved backwards by 10cm, which reduced the length of throws by 10-15 metres and increased the chances of the javelin sticking downwards into the ground.

 Miklos Nemeth, (World Record of 94.58 in 1976) was another innovator in javelin development.
 He developed a javelin with a rough finish to the tail in 1990, but as this increased the distance of throws it was also made illegal the following year, which resulted in three World Records by Steve Backley, Jan Zelezny and Seppo Raty being disallowed.